MooersLab/modular-annotated-bibliography-typst/README.md

 ## Adding to the bibliography

-Note: the zip file uses the `preview` namespace for use on the `typst.app`.
+Note: the zip file uses the `preview` namespace on the `typst.app`.
 The loose files in the repo use the `local` namespace for use with locally installed typst packages.

 1. Create a typ file for each entry and store it in the bibNotes folder.
 Include the following on the top line of each file: #import "../template.typ": *
 2. Store associated image files in the images subfolder.